 It is the responsibility of international students to keep their passports, visas and other documents in good order and up-to-date, and report any change of address.
 Information concerning immigration matters, together with the common forms and certificate blanks, is available in the Registrar’s Office, Donnelly 203, Ext.
 3250. http://www.marist.edu/registrar/international.html

 Intersession Registration at Marist

-Summer session registration is processed through the Office of the Registrar located in Donnelly 203, Ext.
-3250.
-There are 3-, 6-, and 12-week sessions.
+Summer session registration is processed through the School of Professional Programs and the Registrar’s Office.
 You may take up to a total of nine (9) credits for all summer sessions.
-For further information visit their web site at http://www.marist.edu/summer.
+For further information visit their web site at

-Winter classes are also processed through the office of the Registrar.
-Classes are offered in one 10-day seminar; you may take up to 3 credits during intersession.
+Winter classes are also processed through the School of Professional Programs and the Registrar’s Office.
+You may take up to 3 credits during intersession.
 For further information visit their web site at http://www.marist.edu/winter.

 Reference librarians and support staff are available to assist students with their information needs for course work, research or recreational purposes.
 Assistance is available at the Library’s Reference Desk, by phone at Ext.
 3292, and by e-mail at firstname.lastname@example.org.

 Library hours will be posted at the Library entrance, in the residence halls, and in all buildings on campus as well as on the library home page at: